reustonium/barkingowl-frontend/README.md

 First, barkingowl depends on python 2.7, you can download it [here](https://www.python.org/downloads/release/python-279/)

-Next install pip, a package manager for python by running the following command
+Then use pip to install virtualenv, a virtual environment manager for creating isolated python development environments.

 ```
-python get-pip.py
+pip install virtualenv
 ```

 A second dependency is RabbitMQ.
 You can find information about installing RabbitMQ on your